VolueSpark/ladeassistent.no/.github/pull_request_template.md

 # Before merge

-- [ ] Visual change tested and approved by @marikvistad
+- [ ] Visual change tested and approved by Mari Lise